 About

-I am a political scientist specializing in the intersection of peace and urban studies.
-I completed my BA, MA, and PhD at the Hebrew University of Jerusalem and am currently a postdoctoral fellow at the Georg-Simmel Center for Urban Studies at Humboldt University, Berlin.
-In my doctoral research, I studied the contribution of community leadership in Jerusalem to intergroup cooperation and urban peace.
-In parallel, I co-led a peacebuilding initiative in Jerusalem.
-My current study deals with political identities in European cities and their effect on political participation and attitudes.
+I am a political scientist who specializes in the intersection of peace and urban studies.
+I completed my BA, MA, and PhD at the Hebrew University of Jerusalem.
+I then spent two years on a postdoctoral fellowship at the Georg-Simmel Center for Urban Studies at Humboldt University in Berlin.

 Why Cities?
 In the wake of globalization and urbanization, cities have become pivotal arenas in contemporary politics, offering alternative platforms alongside the state for tackling myriad grand challenges, including war and peace, climate change, resource scarcity, and diversity.
 However, cities aren't just venues for problem-solving; they can also contribute to these challenges.
 This duality underscores the unique position of cities in political discourse, providing more grounded practices and observations compared to states.
 This vivid and contested essence of cities ignites my passion for exploring the dynamic interplay between cities, states, and city-zens, striving to contribute to developing sustainable and flourishing cities that can push forward national progress.